arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/EC2/README.md

 Remember also that you can create [snapshots of your RAID arrays](https://aws.amazon.com/premiumsupport/knowledge-center/snapshot-ebs-raid-array/)

-### Launch an EC2 Instance - Lab

-* Termination protection is turned off by default.
-* The EBS root volume by default is deleted at termination.
-* Default AMI's (provided by Amazon) cannot be encrypted.
-* Additional volumes can be encrypted.

 ## Security groups - Lab

 ### [What's a security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html)